monoclethe/ELEM5/readme.md

 My personal Elemental remake.
 It's very basic at the moment as it is still in the alpha phase..

 # Changelog
+## Version 1.33a (3/11/2024)
+### Bugfixes
+- Fixed the same element appearing multiple times when attempting a recipe that has already been used
 ## Version 1.32a (3/8/2024)
 ### Bugfixes
 - Fixed redundant recipes again...